Thartvigsen/thartvigsen.github.io/README.md

-I'm a Ph.D student in Data Science at Worcester Polytechnic Institute focusing on sequential machine learning, advised by [Prof. Elke Rundensteiner](https://www.wpi.edu/people/faculty/rundenst) and collaborating with [Prof. Xiangnan Kong](https://web.cs.wpi.edu/~xkong/) and [Cansu Sen](http://users.wpi.edu/~csen/) in the [Data Science Research Group](http://davis.wpi.edu:8180/DSRG/).
+I'm a Ph.D student in Data Science at Worcester Polytechnic Institute focusing on sequential machine learning, advised by [Prof. Elke Rundensteiner](https://www.wpi.edu/people/faculty/rundenst) and [Prof. Xiangnan Kong](https://web.cs.wpi.edu/~xkong/) and collaborating with [Cansu Sen](http://users.wpi.edu/~csen/) in the [Data Science Research Group](http://davis.wpi.edu:8180/DSRG/).

 # Interests

 I am broadly interested in human learning and how we can emulate this process in computers, particularly how computers can build *useful* representations of the world.
 Recently, this agenda has led me down the path of recurrent neural networks (RNN), which loosely emulate human information representation.
-I am also interested in reinforcement learning as it relates to how people learn.
+I am also interested in reinforcement learning and how it models sequential decision making, an integral part of how we interact with the world.
 My current research revolves around advancing RNNs for a variety of tasks including time series classification, sequential text document classification, and conditional computing.

 Please feel free to contact me with questions regarding my research or Data Science at WPI at **twhartvigsen@wpi.edu**.